Saint Leo Oratory (Columbus, Ohio): Institute of Christ the King

 On the 16th of September 2020, the Institute of Christ the King Sovereign Priest, a traditional Catholic order of secular canons announced that it would establish an oratory at the church and celebrate Mass there according to the Tridentine Missal.
 The opening Mass was said on October 2, 2020, with Bishop Robert Brennan preaching the homily and heralding the opening of the Oratory as a 'great day' for the diocese.

 Brennan's successor, Earl Fernandes, visited the Oratory for the first time in February of 2023, offering Pontifical Assistance from the Throne for the feast of Candlemas.

 Architecture and buildings

 The church is built in the Romanesque style out of buff brick.
 The floor of the main sanctuary is of Italian marble, as are the high altar and baldachin.
 Major repairs to all portions of the church commenced following the closure of the parish.
 The altar rail, portions of which had been used to build a new versus populum altar in 1976, was restored and re-installed in November 2021.
-The rectory and priory attached to the church are also in the process of being renovated to provide housing for the priests and canons staffing the parish.
+The rectory attached to the church is also in the process of being renovated to provide housing for the canons and oblates staffing the parish.